davidad/davidad.github.io/source/_posts/2014-03-23-concurrency-primitives-in-intel-64-assembly.markdown

 memory location (`[rbp+rdi]` in this case), a value to store (`rcx` in this case, holding the value `0xff`), and a value to compare against (always `rax`, an implicit parameter, and in this case zeroed out by `xor rax, rax`).
-It locks that memory location and compares it against `rax`.
+It locks the memory location and compares it against `rax`.
 The intuition here is that `rax` contains the value we _expect_ to be in that memory location currently.
 If the comparison fails, that means the value has changed since we last looked.
 Then, rax is loaded with the _new_ value (in case we want to use it to